MicrosoftDocs/security/compass/protect-against-ransomware.md

    Trying to do everything at once can be overwhelming, but some items can naturally be done in parallel.
 Staff on different teams can be working on tasks at the same time (e.g., backup team, endpoint team, identity team), while also driving for completion of the phases in priority order.

 Implementation checklists do not intend to imply an order of tasks and results or assume a specific state of your existing configuration.
 Use the checklist to confirm and modify your existing configuration as needed and in a way that works within your organization.
-For example, in the most important backup element, you backup some systems, but they may not be offline/immutable, or you may not test the full enterprise restore procedures, or you may not have backups of critical business systems or critical IT systems like Active Directory domain controllers.
+For example, in the most important backup element, you backup some systems, but they may not be offline/immutable, or you may not test the full enterprise restore procedures, or you may not have backups of critical business systems or critical IT systems like Active Directory Domain Services (AD DS) domain controllers.

 ### Phase 1.
-Prevent a ransomware attacker from obtaining financial leverage
+Prepare for the worst

 This phase is designed to [minimize the monetary incentive from ransomware attackers](protect-against-ransomware-phase1.md) by making it: